 Finance was a very early adopter of Robotic Process Automation (RPA).
 Even today, it’s often finance leaders that first bring automation into the business.
 You could say finance leads by example.

-Still, finance leaders are frequently taken by surprise—in a good way—when they begin deploying RPA to their operations.
+Still, finance leaders are frequently taken by surprise—in a good way—when they begin deploying RPA to finance operations.
 They’re typically looking to cut costs and capture operational efficiencies.
 Once they start using RPA, they achieve those objectives and quickly realize that there are many other significant benefits.